|A Hogsmill & Cheam Walk

 Go left into Church Street.

-This has a number of buildings of interest including the old lock-up & engine house, 18thc houses, St Michael's Church (a former malthouse), Glyn House, the old church tower (15thc) within an interesting graveyard and Ewell Castle (now a school).
+This has a number of buildings of interest including the old lock-up & engine house, 18th century houses, St Michael's Church (a former malthouse), Glyn House, the old church tower (15thc) within an interesting graveyard and Ewell Castle (now a school).

-Lane) to the right of the wall.
-At the dual carriageway go to the
+(Vicarage Lane) to the right of the wall.
+At the dual carriageway

-right to cross and rejoin the path on the other side.
-Continue on
+go to the right to cross and rejoin the path on the other side.

-the path ahead (the LOOP goes to the right).
-Go up the remnants
+Continue on the path ahead (the LOOP goes to the right).
+Go up

-of steps to the right just before the ground dips down.
+the remnants of steps to the right just before the ground dips

 You are now in Nonsuch Park.
 The brickwork marks the site of the Banqueting House.